 - If you don't have tahini, almond butter may work instead.

-Sweet Potato Black Bean Buddha Bowls with Mango Tahini Sauce make a colorful and tasty plant-powered dinner packed with nutrition!
+Sweet Potato Black Bean Bowls with Mango Tahini Sauce make a colorful and tasty plant-powered dinner packed with nutrition!
 Vegan and gluten-free.

 For the bowls:

 - 1 (15oz) can black beans, drained and rinsed

 - 2 medium sweet potatoes, diced

 - 2 tbsp coconut oil, melted

 - ½ tsp fine sea salt + freshly ground pepper

 - 4 cups chopped and de-stemmed kale, packed (about 5oz)

 - ⅓ cup chopped green onions, for garnish